 Here are some tips on how to handle different types of blackmail:

 - If blackmailers request that you send them money, images, or videos of yourself – refuse.
 Don’t provide the information they are seeking, report Facebook Messenger sextortion to us immediately;

 - Make sure you keep all the evidence, including the names and usernames of suspects as well as any communication.
 Remember to take screenshots or video footage that might help identify them.

-The popular services like Facebook are often used for cyber blackmail.
+Popular services like Facebook are often used for cyber blackmail.
 If you’re targeted for this type of crime, reporting your abuse can help stop cybercriminals before they continue with their plans.

-- Click on the “three dots” right of top navigation and select Find support or report profile;
+- Click on the “three dots” right of the top navigation and select Find support or report profile;

 - The instructions will guide you through submitting a report or giving feedback;